dudymas/cloud-nix/docs/geodesix/six-page-discussion.md

 - A dependence on systemd

 ## Will I keep using it?
+- What has worked great
+- What has been a pain

 ## Would I recommend it?
+- Using the basics
+- Extending
+- Supporting

-# Related effort and artifacts
+# Related effort

 ## Camlistore/Perkeep

 ## Warpforge